mattdistefano/accessibility-training/readme.md

 2. Clickable elements should respond to keyboard events as well as mouse events, so they can be invoked via keyboard
 3. Any other mouse- or touch-based interaction (drag and drop, for example) should have a keyboard alternative
 4. Focus states should be implemented as designed
-5. Additional key commands should be recognized as required for specific UI patterns (see https://www.w3.org/TR/wai-aria-practices/)
+5. Additional key commands should be recognized [as required for specific UI patterns](https://www.w3.org/TR/wai-aria-practices/)

 In many cases, the first two requirements can be addressed via semantic markup.
 Does clicking the element in question trigger some sort of navigation?
 Use an `a` tag.
 Does it invoke an action on the same page?
 Use a `button` tag.
 Is the element a custom form control?
 Try using styled built-in form controls (see below for more info).
-Because these are all standard HTML elements, browsers will provide robust built-in keyboard support.
-(2.1.1)
+Because these are all standard HTML elements, browsers will provide robust built-in keyboard support. ([2.1.1](https://www.w3.org/TR/WCAG20/#keyboard-operation), [4.1.2](https://www.w3.org/TR/WCAG20/#ensure-compat))

 ### Zoomability

 Users with impaired eyesight may utilize screen magnifiers or browser zoom to enlarge content.
-These days, most browsers support this without issue, but developers should still spot-check their work at 200% browser zoom.
-(1.4.4)
+These days, most browsers support this without issue, but developers should still spot-check their work at 200% browser zoom. ([1.4.4](https://www.w3.org/TR/WCAG20/#visual-audio-contrast))

 ### Forms